-Training for employees is conducted by a person knowledgeable in the subject matter and includes an explanation of the following:
+Training for employees is conducted via TrainTraq in the subject matter and includes an explanation of the following:

-- 1. Title 25 Health Services, Part I Texas Department of Health, Chapter 96 Bloodborne Pathogen Control - 2.
+- 1. Title 25 Health Services, Part I Department of State Health Services, Chapter 96 Bloodborne Pathogen Control - 2.
 OSHA Bloodborne Pathogen Final Rule; - 3. epidemiology and symptomatology of bloodborne diseases; - 4. modes of transmission of bloodborne pathogens; - 5.
-TAMIU's exposure control plan (i.e., points of the plan, lines of responsibility, how the plan will be implemented, where to access plan, etc.); - 6. procedures which might cause exposure to blood or OPIM at this facility; - 7. control methods which are used at the facility to control exposure to blood or OPIM; - 8. personal protective equipment available at TAMIU (types, use, location, etc.); - 9. hepatitis B vaccine program at the facility; - 10. procedures to follow in an emergency involving blood or OPIM: - 11. procedures to follow if an exposure incident occurs, to include U.S. Public Health Service Post Exposure Prophylaxis Guidelines; - 12. post exposure evaluation and follow up: - 13. signs and labels used at the facility; and - 14. opportunity to ask questions with the individual conducting the training.
+TAMIU's exposure control plan (i.e., points of the plan, lines of responsibility, how the plan will be implemented, where to access plan, etc.); - 6. procedures which might cause exposure to blood or OPIM at this facility; - 7. control methods which are used at the facility to control exposure to blood or OPIM; - 8. personal protective equipment available at TAMIU (types, use, location, etc.); - 9. hepatitis B vaccine program at the facility; - 10. procedures to follow in an emergency involving blood or OPIM; - 11. procedures to follow if an exposure incident occurs, to include Texas Department of State Health Services Exposure Prophylaxis Guidelines; - 12. post exposure evaluation and follow up; - 13. signs and labels used at the facility; and - 14. opportunity to ask questions with the individual conducting the training